alexander-mcdowell/alexander-mcdowell.github.io/README.md

 # alexander-mcdowell.github.io
 My blog and portfolio.
-It contains a small collection of the various mathematical projects and publications I have made.
+It is a collection of the various projects, publications, and music I have made.
 I aim to continually update it with whatever major projects I am working on in my free time.